blackpearl006/TRACK_IT_ALL/README.md

 # TRACK_IT_ALL
-Day to day activities tracking app at youbr fingertip
+Day to day activities tracking app at your fingertip

 TRACK IT ALL